-The same duties are required in both covenants; as "to love the Lord with all our hearts, with all our souls," etc., Deut. vi.
-5. In the covenant of works, this must be taken in the rigour; but under the covenant of grace, as it is a sincere endeavour proportionable to grace received (and so it must be understood of Josias, and others, when it is said, "they loved God with all their hearts," etc.), it must have an evangelical mitigation.
+The same duties are required in both covenants; as, 'to love the Lord vith all our hearts, with all our souls,' &c., Deut. vi.
+5. In the covenant of works, this must be taken in the rigour; but under the covenant of race, as it is a sincere endeavour proportionable to grace received (and so t must be understood of Josias, and others, when it is said, 'they loved Fod with all their hearts,' &c.), it must have an evangelical mitigation.

-The law is sweetened by the Gospel, and becometh delightful to the inner man, Rom. vii.
+The law is sweetened by the gospel, and becometh delightful to the inner nan, Rom. vii.
 22. Under this gracious covenant sincerity is perfection.
-This is the death in the pot in the Roman religion, that they confound two covenants; and it deads the comfort of drooping ones, that they cannot distinguish them.
-And thus they suffer themselves to be "held under bondage," Isa. lxi.
+This is the death in the pot in the Roman religion, that they confound wo covenants; and it deads the comfort of drooping ones, that they cannot distinguish them.
+And thus they suffer themselves to be held under oondage,' Isa. lxi.
 1, 2, when Christ hath set them free; and stay themselves in the prison, when Christ hath set open the doors before them.

 5. Grace sometimes is so little as is undiscernible to us; the Spirit sometimes hath secret operations in us, which we know not for the present; but Christ knoweth.
-Sometimes in bitterness of temptation, when the Spirit struggles with sense of God's anger, we are apt to think God an enemy; and a troubled soul is like troubled water, we can see nothing in it; and so far as it is not cleansed, it will cast up mire and dirt.
+Sometimes in bitterness of temptation, when he Spirit struggles with sense of God's anger, we are apt to think God an enemy; and a troubled soul is like troubled water, we can see nothing in it; and so far as it is not cleansed, it will cast up mire and dirt.
 It is full of objections against itself, yet for the most part we may discern something of the hidden life, and of these smothered sparks.